Global Citizen Festival

-The Global Citizen Festival is an annual music festival started in 2012 and organized by Global Poverty Project.
-It was founded by Ryan Gall and Hugh Evans.
+The Global Citizen Festival is an annual music festival held in Central Park, started in 2012 and organized by Global Citizen.
+The festival was founded by Ryan Gall and Hugh Evans.
 Gall said he was inspired by visiting Austin City Limits and seeing the branding on the stage, but wanting to replace the corporate branding with branding from charities.

-In 2015, the organization announced that Coldplay lead vocalist Chris Martin would serve as the festival's curator for the next 15 years.
+Since 2015, Coldplay lead vocalist Chris Martin has served as the festival's curator.

-Mission
+Background

 The Global Citizen Festival is part of a movement to end extreme poverty.
 By contributing to charity acts on the website, including watching videos and signing petitions, fans can get free tickets to the festival.
 In addition, the organizers are striving to make the event "global" by live-streaming events in public locations.
 Since 2015, the goals of the festival have been closely aligned with the United Nations' Sustainable Development Goals (SDGs), which include 17 tasks to end extreme global poverty by 2030.

 According to Time, Global Citizen's model of ticket distribution in 2017 generated 1.6 million actions in two months, equaling commitments and announcements of $3.2 billion for sustainable development and affecting 221 million people.

 History

-2012 - New York City
+2012

 Co-founder Ryan Gall created the Global Citizen Festival when he met festival co-founder Hugh Evans at Columbia University at a conference and proposed the idea of holding a festival on the Great Lawn of Central Park.
 The pair later approached concert promoter Goldenvoice to launch the festival in 2012.

 Gall says the inspiration for the festival came from visiting Austin City Limits and seeing the branding on each stage but wanting to replace the corporate branding with branding from charities.
-Tickets to the festival are distributed through a lottery system with festival-goers performing actions on Global Citizen's website, globalcitizen.org (which Gall co-founded), for a chance to attend the event.
+Tickets to the festival are distributed through a lottery system with festival-goers performing actions on Global Citizen's website.
 The festival has taken its model to Australia, India, the United Kingdom, Germany, Belgium and Canada and is one of the largest, most visible events drawing attention to sustainability and anti-poverty efforts for young people around the world.

 The Global Citizen Music Festival was first held in New York City on September 29, 2012.
 The headliners included the Foo Fighters, The Black Keys, John Legend, Band of Horses, K'naan, and Neil Young & Crazy Horse.

-2013 - New York City
+2013

 In its second year, the festival was held on September 28, 2013.
 The headliners included Stevie Wonder, Kings of Leon, Alicia Keys, and John Mayer.
 The event's major themes for the year were education, women's equality, global health, and global partnerships.
 The event was produced by Anschutz Entertainment Group and Diversified Production Services, with Ticketmaster serving as the event's ticketing partner.